(512) 829-4647

 Using crystals, sacred geometry, mandalas, palo santo, sage, incense, sound and prayer I infuse my art with positive vibes.

-My name is Renee Saylors D'Arienzo and I am a local artist in Austin Texas.
+I am a local artist in Austin Texas.
 Austin has helped me grow as an artist through the many jobs I have done, through the people I meet, and the daily inspiration in the city.
 I have always been drawn to art which led me down an unconventional and exciting journey when I left college with an art degree.
 I have been lucky enough to teach various art classes, create one of a kind commission pieces, and murals for clients all over Texas.
 I have been doing custom murals and canvas work for over 10 years.

 With life so full of boundaries and guidelines I love that art is the exception.
 There are no rules when it comes to creating art.
 I rely on my intuition, emotions, and inspiration to guide me.
-I have always been drawn to texture and color.
-I love exploring all subject matter but recently obscure landscapes and light have taken hold of my attention.

 Lauren’s elegant yet bold abstract paintings stem from the artistic expression through, or despite, a previously predestined life path.